Construction Best Management Practices

-This 8-minute video completed in 2016 describes the steps to maintaining a residential stormwater management pond.
-The primary target audience is home or property owners’ associations but residents living in a community with a stormwater pond can benefit from this information too.
-Topics covered include an explanation of a stormwater pond, the purpose of the pond, why some ponds fail, what to look for when inspecting the pond, expert tips on maintaining the pond, and how this on-going, needed maintenance is typically paid for.
+This video describes the steps to maintaining a residential stormwater management pond.
+The primary target audience is home or property owners’ associations, but residents living in a community with a stormwater pond can benefit from this information too.
+Topics covered in the video include an explanation of a stormwater pond, the purpose of the pond, why some ponds fail, what to look for when inspecting the pond, expert tips on maintaining the pond, and how this on-going, needed maintenance is typically paid for.
+(2016)

 The Clean Water Act Municipal Separate Storm Sewer System or “MS4” program requires regulated communities to implement an overall stormwater quality program.
-Completed in 2016, this 8 minute video features MS4 communities’ experienced, elected officials giving their advice and recommendations on why the MS4 program is important and explaining how it helps them with their duties.
+This video features experienced MS4 elected officials giving their advice and recommendations on why the MS4 program is important and explaining how it helps them with their duties.
 Newly elected officials can benefit from this experience and gain a brief overview of the MS4 program.
 The video also reviews the main requirements that regulated MS4 entities must implement to be in compliance with their permits.
+(2016)

-Proper Refueling: Keeping our Waterways Clean - This 6 minute video is designed to highlight the proper techniques for refueling vehicles and portable containers while reducing the potential for fuel to reach the storm sewer.
-Proper clean up and disposal methods are also outlined
+This video is designed to highlight the proper techniques for refueling vehicles and portable containers while reducing the potential for fuel to reach the storm sewer.
+Proper clean up and disposal methods are also outlined.